Healthy Hot Cross Buns

 Healthy Hot Cross Buns Recipe

 If you love hot cross buns, these are so delicious and smell amazing!
-For any BBG girls who haven’t tried these before, I am sure you will love them!
+For anyone who hasn’t tried these before, I am sure you will love them!

 Prep time: 10 mins + 90 mins resting time